kunumi/uqlm_clean/README.md

   <img src="https://raw.githubusercontent.com/cvs-health/uqlm/develop/assets/images/black_box_output4.png" />
 </p>

 Above, `use_best=True` implements mitigation so that the uncertainty-minimized responses is selected.
-Note that although we use `ChatVertexAI` in this example, any [LangChain Chat Model](https://js.langchain.com/docs/integrations/chat/) may be used.
 For a more detailed demo, refer to our [Black-Box UQ Demo](./examples/black_box_demo.ipynb).

 **Available Scorers:**